mpericay/apicollector/README.md

 It is important to note that two fields are required in the table before running the query:
 * updatefield set in profile conf plugin.
 Must be an integer, and its initial value must be null to point that the record hasn't been queried.
 * queryfield set in profile conf plugin.
-Must be an array, the first element musn't be null.
+Must be an array, the first element must exist and musn't be null.